The Practices That Make Continuous Integration

 Steve Smith for reviewing the very first draft of this article one year and a half ago to then suggest to splitting the article up into a series.
 Steve was the one who came up with the 3 categories: Team Work, Coding and Building.

-Lisi Hocke, Seb Rose and Steve Smith for having put a lot of effort in reviewing each individual article from the series.
+Lisi Hocke, Seb Rose and Steve Smith for having put a lot of effort in reviewing each of the first three individual articles from the series.